To view the approximate prices in another currency, select it here and click save

 Do I need to rent a dive computer?

-We recommend that all dives are made with computers but it is your choice.
-The exceptions are Nusa Penida and the East Coast Islands (Gili Tepekong) where computers are required.
-We can rent a computer for IDR 150,000 US per day and if you do not have experience in diving with a computer our staff will explain the key features and functions to you.
+We require all divers to use a dive computer for safety reasons.
+You can rent a computer for IDR 150,000 per day and if you do not have experience in diving with a computer our staff will explain the key features and functions to you.
+We also have an easy-to-understand pamphlet which explains how to use them.

 Can I hire an underwater camera?